Regular price $47.00

 - Convection is the loss of heat when a heated liquid or gas (e.g. air) is displaced, carrying the heat with it.
 The insulating material in ordinary clothing and joint supports, for example cotton, wool and neoprene, is designed to prevent convection and thus retains body heat in the air outside the skin.

 - Radiation occurs when a heat source emits heat radiation, where upon it collides with another surface and heats it.
-Back on Track's products work with radiant heat, the purpose of which is to avoid trapping the heat through insulation.
+Back on Track's ceramic blanket works with radiant heat, the purpose of which is to avoid trapping the heat through insulation.
 This is so that the protection has a respiratory function, while heat energy in the body tissues increases.

 People and animals radiate body heat, both at rest and in activity, however less heat is radiated when at rest.
 When a material is hit with heat rays, three things can occur.